Fewer thefts and narcotic offences

 One in six offences of violence were maltreatments in close relations

 In 2016, close to 35 000 incidents of violence and maltreatment were reported to the police.
 Of these, there were almost 20 000 offences of violence – which in principal include physical violence.
 The 12 300 registered assaults represented an increase of nearly 5 per cent from 2015, while the 2 200 reported incidents of the more serious violent offence bodily harm saw a slight increase from the year before.
-In 2016, 27 murders were registered – the same number as in 2015.
+In 2016, 27 murders were registered.

 In 2016, the almost 3 450 registered incidents of maltreatment in close relations saw the continuation of the trend of an annual increase for this type of violent offence.
 Compared to 2015, this is an increase of 3.5 per cent, which means that one in six offences of violence in 2016 were maltreatments in close relations.
 The increases in assault and maltreatment in close relations also contributed to an overall increase of 4 per cent for offences of violence in 2016 from the year before.